 Florida Arbor Day – In 1945 Florida Legislature designated the third Friday in January as our official state Arbor Day to support the need for trees and urban forestry in our community.
 January’s climate is optimal for planting trees in Florida.
 Citizens are invited to attend the celebration where Keep Manatee Beautiful plants native trees at a city or county park.

-Make Every Day Earth Day – This two-day event is part of the Hernando De Soto Heritage Festival SeaFood Fest held in downtown Bradenton.
+Make Every Day Earth Day – This two-day event is part of the Hernando De Soto Heritage Festival SeaFood Fest.
 Exhibitors demonstrate how to reduce waste, use water wisely and landscape your Florida yard.
 The whole family is invited for gifts and fun-filled activities to help keep Manatee County beautiful.

 Great American Cleanup on the Upper Manatee River – The Great American Cleanup is the largest grassroots beautification, litter prevention and community improvement program sponsored by Keep America Beautiful.
 Locally, Keep Manatee Beautiful coordinates Great American Cleanup events.
 For the adventurous, people with boats, canoes and other watercraft can volunteer to improve the scenic beauty and environmental health of the Upper Manatee River by removing litter and storm debris.

 Great American Cleanup Countywide including Anna Maria Island, Braden River, Bradenton and Palmetto – Volunteers are recruited to clean, beautify and improve roadsides, shores, parks and neighborhoods throughout Manatee County.
 Those with flat-bottom boats, canoes and kayaks can help remove litter from the Braden River and Wares Creek.